EthanElkayam/euler/README.txt

 Due to the fact that the data is processed and sent to the database all on the client side i had to obfuscate the files to stop very easy method manipulations :(

-(Anyways the code is not impressive so its not mutch of a loss: plain javascript for processing data and some HTML manipulation as well as to send data to the database after each highscore-worthy attempt).
+(Anyways the code is not impressive so its not much of a loss: plain javascript for processing data and some HTML manipulation as well as to send data to the database after each highscore-worthy attempt).